JoshOrndorff/substrate-crash-course/README.md

 * Custom RPCs
 * Smart Contracts or ink!

+Many learners will want to complete the course, but it is also possible to learn a subset of the knowledge that is particularly relevant to your goals as a Substrate developer.

 ## Contributing
 If you find mistakes or opportunities to add relevant information, issues and pull requests are welcome.

 ## Let's Go Already!

-IF you're reading this on github, you'll want to go to the [hosted version](https://joshorndorff.github.io/substrate-crash-course/#/).
+If you're reading this on github, you'll want to go to the [hosted version](https://joshorndorff.github.io/substrate-crash-course/#/).
 Navigate with the sidebar.